 The show opens with the first era of space exploration in the late 1960s and early 1970s.
 We see what that era of landers and orbiters taught us about our nearest neighbor including the discovery of the Moon’s origin, composition, structure and the accessibility of raw materials on its surface.
 The Google Lunar XPRIZE is designed to democratize space and create new opportunities for eventual human and robotic presence on the Moon.
 We see the engineering and innovation steps taken by the internationally distributed teams competing to land a spacecraft on the Moon and vie for additional prizes.
 We highlight the human spirit of competition and collaboration as teams take on this audacious challenge.
 Who will win the $30 million Google Lunar XPRIZE?
 The audience is taken through a successful launch, landing and lunar surface travel.
 The show ends with a stunning glimpse of a plausible scenario for our future on the Moon.

 Learn about the Cosmos while debunking common misconceptions about the Universe!
 Interesting for astronomers of every age, and this show will make "good" astronomers of us all!

-Black Holes takes you on a journey through one of the most mystifying, awe-inspiring phenomena in the universe: a black hole.
+Black Holes takes you on a fully immersive journey through one of the most mystifying, awe-inspiring phenomena in the universe: a black hole.
 Where do they come from?
 Where do they go?
 How do we find them?
-Is there one on Earth's horizon?
-Using the latest in full-dome, 3D animation visualization technology.
+Is there one on Earth’s horizon?
+What was Einstein’s connection to them?
+Learn all about these mysterious objects using the latest in full-dome, 3D animation visualization technology.